 From 23 March 2020, the government’s Coronavirus Business Interruption Loan Scheme (CBILS) went live, making available loans for small and medium sized businesses up to £5 million in value.
 The government will cover interest charges for the first twelve months, as well as any lender-levied fees.

-We have already been in contact with our local bank contacts and can assist in an application where appropriate.
+We have been in contact with our local bank contacts and can assist in an application where appropriate.

 The CBILS will be provided by the British Business Bank through participating providers